 From the Plancherel formula, it is clear that $T^\lambda_m$ is bounded on $L^2(\C^n)$.
-If $T^\lambda_m$ can be extended as a bounded linear operator on $L^p(\C^n)$ them $m$ is called (left)Weyl multiplier for $L^p(\C^n)$.
+If $T^\lambda_m$ can be extended as a bounded linear operator on $L^p(\C^n)$ them $m$ is called a (left) Weyl multiplier for $L^p(\C^n)$.
 Weyl multipliers are studied in \cite{M} and \cite{BT}.
-Please see \cite{T1} for more details on the Heisenberg groups.
+On the other hand, see \cite{T1} for more details on the Heisenberg group.

-We already define Fourier multiplier on the Heisenberg groups associated to a uniformly bounded family of operators in the introduction section.
-If $M=\{M(\lambda)\in B(L^2(\R^n)):\lambda\in \R^*\}$ be a family of operators which are uniformly bounded, it is shown in \cite{BT} that
+We already defined the Fourier multipliers on the Heisenberg group associated to a uniformly bounded family of operators in the Introduction.
+If $M=\{M(\lambda)\in B(L^2(\R^n)):\lambda\in \R^*\}$ is a family of operators which are uniformly bounded, it is shown in \cite{BT} that